Investing 101: A Beginner’s Guide to Building Wealth

 FidelityFXNAX0.025%$0Bloomberg USUltra-low cost.

-Recommendation: Add bonds for stability; young investors may focus on stocks.
+Quick pick: Add bonds for stability; younger investors often focus more on stocks.

 How to Start Index Fund Investing 101

 Ready to jump in?
-Here’s your step-by-step plan for index fund investing 101, which pairs well with solid budgeting habits.
+Here’s a step-by-step plan that pairs well with solid budgeting habits.

 Step 1: Open a Brokerage Account

-A brokerage account holds your investments, like a bank for stocks and funds.
-Try Vanguard, Fidelity, Schwab, or M1 Finance.
+A brokerage account holds your investments.
+Consider Vanguard, Fidelity, Schwab, or M1 Finance.
 Account types include:

 • Taxable Brokerage: Flexible, taxed on gains.